If you’ve never been to a hackathon before, it may seem daunting. This blog will walk you through what to expect and explains how hackathons work.

 Sometimes hackathons are created as competitive events, but other organizers prefer to keep the focus on collaboration and shared learning.

-For employers, they are a way of bringing individuals with a range of experience together to find different methods of solving a specific challenge.
+For employers, they are a way of bringing individuals with a range of experiences together to find different methods of solving a specific challenge.

 For employees or participants, they are a fantastic chance to network, develop skills and have fun solving a problem.
 To find out more about running one of these events, check out our blog on how to organize a hackathon.